NCTracks Resulting in “Disparate Impact?” Good Thing “Small Providers” Are Not a “Suspect Class!”

 Regardless, providers need to know that other providers are also suffering.
 And if any provider IS receiving Medicaid reimbursements, please share what, if anything, you did to get NCTracks to work.

-Posted on July 24, 2013, in Dental Medicaid Providers, Dentistry Services, DHHS, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Billing, Medicaid Reimbursement, Medicaid Reimbursements, NC Dental Society, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina and tagged Dental Medicaid Providers, DHHS, Disparate Impact, Division of Medical Assistance, DMA, Health care provider, Medicaid, Medicaid Providers Not Getting Paid, Medicaid Reimbursements, Medicaid Services, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, North Carolina Department of Health and Human Services.
+Posted on July 24, 2013, in Dental Medicaid Providers, Dentistry Services, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Billing, Medicaid Reimbursement, Medicaid Reimbursements, NC Dental Society, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina and tagged Dental Medicaid Providers, Disparate Impact, Division of Medical Assistance, DMA, Health care provider, Medicaid, Medicaid Providers Not Getting Paid, Medicaid Reimbursements, Medicaid Services, NC DHHS, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, North Carolina Department of Health and Human Services.
 Bookmark the permalink.
 9 Comments.